-Each abstract web page (for oral and poster presentations) and activity web page (for teaching demonstrations) is pre-populated with information from the abstract/activity form.
-Author names, institutions, pictures, and linked biographies can be updated by logging into (or creating) your SERC account.
-If you don't have an existing account please create one using the e-mail address you provided on the abstract submission form; if you have an existing account under a different email address, please contact David Huyck (email@example.com).
+Each presentation submitted for the Rendezvous has its own web page.
+Abstract web pages (for oral and poster presentations) and activity web pages (for teaching demonstrations) are pre-populated with information from the abstract/activity form.
+Author names, institutions, pictures, and linked biographies can be updated by logging into your SERC account.
+If you don't have an existing account please create one using the e-mail address you provided on the abstract submission form; if you have an existing account under a different email address, please contact Monica Bruckner (firstname.lastname@example.org).
 Once on your account page, you'll see links along the left side of the page to "Edit your Bio," "Change your Photo," and "Edit Personal Info."
 Any changes you make to these sections will propagate to your abstract page.

 Oral Presentation Guidelines

 Oral sessions will be held on Monday, Wednesday and Thursday afternoons.
 Sets of talks are followed by discussion, allowing time to synthesize current findings and plan for next steps.
 We also encourage you to attend the poster session devoted to your oral session theme.
 Oral session chairs are drawn from both oral and poster presenters, and both types of presentations will be represented in the discussion at the end of the oral session.

 All presentations need to be uploaded by 8:00am the morning of your talk.
 If you presentation meets the copyright requirements for online publishing, it can be linked to your abstract page for sharing with the broader audience outside of the Rendezvous.
 Please refer to these requirements as you create your presentation.

 - Presentation length: 12-13 minutes in length with 2 additional minutes available for questions.